-Amazon RDS database: Type the password of the RDS master user.
+Amazon RDS database: Type the password of the RDS primary user.

-Current SharePlex user is user.
-Would you like to create a new SharePlex user?

 Press N to update an existing SharePlex account or Y to create a new SharePlex account.
 Type the credentials when prompted.
 You are allowed five attempts to type a valid password for an existing SharePlex user.
 Passwords are obfuscated.
 IMPORTANT!If there is an active configuration and you changed the SharePlex schema, copy the SharePlex objects from the old schema to the new one to preserve the replication environment.

-Do you want to enable replication of tables with TDE?
-Press Y to be prompted for the path name of the TDE wallet file.
-Type the fully qualified path for the TDE wallet file, including the wallet file name.
-Press N if not replicating TDE tables.
-Enter the default tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
-Enter the temporary tablespace for use by Shareplex: Press Enter to accept the default or type the name of a different tablespace.
-Enter the index tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
+Press N since TDE is not supported for RDS.
+Y to create a new SharePlex account.
+Type the credentials when prompted.
+You are allowed five attempts to type a valid password for an existing SharePlex user.
+Passwords are obfuscated.
+IMPORTANT!If there is an active configuration and you changed the SharePlex schema, copy the SharePlex objects from the old schema to the new one to preserve the replication environment.
+Press N since TDE is not supported for RDS.
+Press Enter to accept the default or type the name of a different tablespace.
+Press Enter to accept the default or type the name o a different tablespace.
+Press Enter to accept the default or type the name of a different tablespace.
+Press Y if this is a source system or press N if this is a target system.
+IMPORTANT : All systems in a primary-primary configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.